Series A funding: What is a term sheet, and why is it important?

 Get a Quote

-Receiving a Series A term sheet from a VC firm is a big deal because it’s a very strong indicator that these particular investors are interested in working with you and you’re edging closer to your goal of securing the funding you need to grow your startup and take it to the next level.
+Simply receiving a Series A term sheet from a venture capital (VC) firm is a huge accomplishment for startups because it’s a very strong indicator that the investor is interested in your company.
+When you receive a term sheet, you’re edging closer to your goal of securing the funding you need to grow your startup and take your idea to the next level.

-However, it’s very important to note that the term sheet itself is not binding and can’t be used as an investment contract.
+Any startup interested in raising funding must understand how to read a term sheet.
+However, it’s important to note that the term sheet itself is not legally binding and can’t be used as an investment contract.
 It’s in no way, shape, or form a promise that the VC will invest in your company.
-VCs will draft an actual investment contract later which will be created based on much of the information that’s found in the term sheet.
+VCs will draft an actual investment contract at a later stage based on much of the information in the term sheet.

-Even though term sheets may seem a bit generic and boilerplate you should go over them carefully and thoroughly if you receive one.
+Term sheets may seem a bit generic and mundane, but you should go over them carefully and thoroughly, as the fine details are very important to review.
 Specific provisions, seemingly minor or unimportant, can have as much impact on your company as the valuation itself.

 importance of term sheets illustration